Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 Brown shaved and dropped the glasses for this one - good call.

-Sometimes a re-christening with the hands of a different producer is
+Sometimes a re-christening by a different producer is

 all one needs.